Vonng/pigsty/docs/v-pgsql.md

 All PG instances on the current node, type: `{port:ins}`, level: I, default value：

-This parameter can be used to describe when the node is deployed by more than one PG instance, such as Greenplum's Segments, or when using [monitor-only mode](d-monly.md) to supervise existing instances.
+This parameter can be used to describe when the node is deployed by more than one PG ins, such as Greenplum's Segments, or when using [the monitor-only mode](d-monly.md) to supervise existing ins.
-[`pg_instances`](#pg_instances) is an array of objects with keys as instance ports and values as a dictionary whose contents can be parameters of any [`PGSQL`](v-pgsql.md) board, see [MatrixDB deployment](d-matrixdb.md) for details.
+[`pg_instances`](#pg_instances) is an array of objects with keys as ins ports and values as a dictionary whose contents can be parameters of any [`PGSQL`](v-pgsql.md) board, see [MatrixDB deploy](d-matrixdb.md) for details.